Canbelego: Growth

-The post office opened in 1901.
+The post office opened as a receiving office, under the name Mount Boppy Mine, in September 1900, and was renamed, Canbelego, from New Year's Day 1901.
+It became a full post office, in July 1901.

 The public school was established in 1901, initially with around 35 children; by mid 1904, it had an enrollment of 158, and an average attendance of 120.
 The main street, Edward Street, had three hotels, six stores, two butchers, a baker, blacksmith, billiard saloon, cool drink shops, many boarding houses, a post office, and a court house under construction.
 There was also a local doctor.
 The first of its church buildings, the Presbyterian Church, built in 1901, was shared when necessary with other denominations, pending the other churches being built.